Kidnapping: Countries with the highest rates

+In 2021, the United Nations Office on Drugs and Crime reported that the United States was the country with most kidnappings, totaling 56,652.
+This is in comparison to 2010, when they were ranked sixth in the world (by absolute numbers, not per capita) for kidnapping by ransom, according to available statistics (after Colombia, Italy, Lebanon, Peru, and the Philippines).

-Kidnapping for ransom is a common occurrence in various parts of the world today, and certain cities and countries are often described as the "Kidnapping Capital of the World".
-In 2018 the UN found Pakistan and England had the highest amount of kidnappings while New Zealand had the highest rate among the 70 countries for which data is available.
+Kidnapping for ransom is a common occurrence in various parts of the world today.
+In 2018, the United Nations found Pakistan and England had the highest number of kidnappings while New Zealand had the highest rate among the 70 countries for which data is available.
 As of 2007, that title belonged to Iraq with possibly 1,500 foreigners kidnapped.
 In 2004, it was Mexico, and in 2001, it was Colombia.
-Statistics are harder to come by.
 Reports suggest a world total of 12,500–25,500 per year with 3,600 per year in Colombia and 3,000 per year in Mexico around the year 2000.
 However, by 2016, the number of kidnappings in Colombia had declined to 205 and it continues to decline.

 Mexican numbers are hard to confirm because of fears of police involvement in kidnapping.
-"Kidnapping seems to flourish particularly in fragile states and conflict countries, as politically motivated militias, organized crime and the drugs mafia fill the vacuum left by government".
+According to Pax Christi, a Catholic peace movement, "Kidnapping seems to flourish particularly in fragile states and conflict countries, as politically motivated militias, organized crime and the drugs mafia fill the vacuum left by government".